 The Cowboys struck early.
 Quarterback Roger Staubach hit receiver Drew Pearson for a 56-yard touchdown on one of the game’s first plays.
 Houston countered with an outstanding 61-yard scoring dash by one of the NFL’s all-time greatest rushers, Earl Campbell.

-When you look at lists of greatest Thanksgiving Day games in NFL history, the 1979 Cowboys/Oilers game somehow gets left out.
+When you look at lists of the greatest Thanksgiving Day games in NFL history, the 1979 Cowboys/Oilers game somehow gets left out.
 Wikipedia doesn’t have it listed.
-Neither does this article from Fox Sports.
-Same goes for this USA Today feature story.
+Neither does this USA Today feature story.
 They bring up the famous Clint Longley game, the Leon Lett game (you can hear Cowboy Chad Hennings discuss that game here), and the classic 1980 Bears comeback led by Vince Evans over the Lions.

-Listen to stories about 1979 Houston Oilers and take a deep look at their season in my recently released audiobook distributed by Gow Media Publishing, Red, White, and Columbia Blue: Chasing the Dream with the 1979 Houston Oilers.
+Read stories about the 1979 Houston Oilers and take a deep look at their season in my book Red, White, and Columbia Blue: Chasing the Dream with the 1979 Houston Oilers.

 Hear Football Legends on The Game Before the Money Podcast:

 Like sports history?
 Listen to The Game Before the Money Podcast!
 Most episodes include stories from legendary football stars.